-ENVIRONMENTAL IMPACTS (Explanations of all potentially and less than significant impacts are required to be attached on separate sheets) Ī. Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a.
+ENV Explanations of all potrequired to be attached , ntially and less than signific n separate sheets) Less Than 7 Potentially Significant Impact Less Than Significant Impact No Impact I. a.
 AESTHETICS.
 Would the project: Have a substantial adverse effect on a scen nic - u. vista? b.
-Substantially damage scenic resources including but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? nd 🗌 \boxtimes C. Substantially degrade the existing visual charact or quality of the site and its surroundings? ter d.
-Create a new source of substantial light or glawhich would adversely affect day or nighttin views in the area?
+Substantially damage scenic resources including but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+C. Substantially degrade the existing visual charact or quality of the site and its surroundings? ter d.
+Create a new source of substantial light or gla which would adversely affect day or nighttin views in the area?
 II.
-AGRICULTURE AND FORESTRY RESOURCES. \ Nould the project: a.
-Convert Prime Farmland, Unique Farmland, Farmland of Statewide Importance, as shown the maps prepared pursuant to the Farmlan Mapping and Monitoring Program in the California Resources Agency, to non-agriculturuse? or on nd he \boxtimes b.
-Conflict with the existing zoning for agricultu use, or a Williamson Act Contract? ral \boxtimes C. Conflict with existing zoning for, or cau rezoning of, forest land (as defined in Pub Resources Code Section 12220(g)), timberland (defined by Public Resources Code Section 452 or timberland-zoned Timberland Production (defined by Government Code Section 51104(g)) lic as 6), as d.
+AGRICULTURE AND FORESTRY RESOURCES.
+V Mould the project a.
+Convert Prime Farmland, Unique Farmland, Farmland of Statewide Importance, as shown of the maps prepared pursuant to the Farmland Mapping and Monitoring Program in the California Resources Agency, to non-agriculturuse? or on nd he b.
+Conflict with the existing zoning for agriculturuse, or a Williamson Act Contract? ral \boxtimes C. Conflict with existing zoning for, or cau rezoning of, forest land (as defined in Pub Resources Code Section 12220(g)), timberland (defined by Public Resources Code Section 452 or timberland-zoned Timberland Production (defined by Government Code Section 51104(g)) lic as 6), as d.
 Result in the loss of forest land or conversion forest land to non-forest use? \boxtimes e.
-Involve other changes in the existing environme which, due to their location or nature, could resin conversion of Farmland, to non-agricultural uror conversion of forest land to non-forest use? ult 🖂 \boxtimes 117 ATD OLIALITY Would the project. a.
+Involve other changes in the existing environme which, due to their location or nature, could result in conversion of Farmland, to non-agricultural uror conversion of forest land to non-forest use? ult 🗆 \boxtimes 117 ATD OLIALITY Would the project a.
 AIR QUALITY.
-Would the project: Conflict with or obstruct implementation of tapplicable air quality plan? he b.
-Violate any air quality standard or contribus ubstantially to an existing or projected air qual violation?
+Would the project: Conflict with or obstruct implementation of the applicable air quality plan? he b.
+Violate any air quality standard or contribusubstantially to an existing or projected air quality violation?